ParhamInBinary/The-grifters-game/README.md

 # The-grifters-game
 School project - Text based minigame

-A virtual world in which the player can make different descisions through commands, interact with a NPC's and move through multiple enviroments.
+A virtual world in which the player is able to make different decisions through commands, interact with a NPC and move through multiple enviroments.